tianchu-shu/syntaxerror/README.md

 - final_run.py

 < Description >
-  : Gathered functions for each part of pipeline and put together in final_pipeline except data exploration part
+  : Gathered functions for each part of pipeline and put together in final_pipeline except data exploration

 ## Running the code